r0man/sablono/README.md

 ## Usage

 Most functions from [Hiccup](https://github.com/weavejester/hiccup) are provided in the `sablono.core` namespace.
-The library can be use with [Om](https://github.com/swannodette/om) like this:
+The library can be used with [Om](https://github.com/swannodette/om) like this:

 	(ns example